seunghk1206/VDC_API/README.md

 ## further explanation

 My product is a converter, so the purpose is to be used as mathematical calculation with my product.
 The product is as convinient that it even converts float into n nomial.
-This may yet be prone to errors, but as mentioned, unauthorized usage is strictly prohibited!
+This may yet be prone to errors.
 Today is 08th of October of 2020 12:00 AM, and if someone steals this product, please email me!(skkim1733@gmail.com)

 _For more examples and usage, please refer to the [Wiki][wiki]._